Gently dissolve the treacle and chocolate in the milk then remove from the heat.

 Knead the dough for 50 presses.

-Shape the dough into a ball and put it onto the prepared tray.
+Shape the dough into a ball, roll in the caraway seeds and put it onto the prepared tray.

 Leave the cob to rise in a warm place for 40 minutes.

 Bake for 35-40 minutes.
 You will know it’s done when the bottom sounds hollow when tapped.